If you’re new here, welcome!

 If it’s your first time seeing an opera with us, you can get tickets in great seats for just £20.
 Sign up here.

-People stood on a stage in front of a large vase.
+People stood on scaffolding-like structures on stage, in front of a large vase.

 Explore all our ticket options in one place, including discounts for Under 30s and Groups, and our Access scheme.